ming-chu/KCUIKit/README.md

 ## Installation

-KCTesting is available through [CocoaPods](http://cocoapods.org).
+KCUIKit is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby